bharathparsams/NodeJS-Installation-Guide/nodejs-steps.md

 ## Conclusion

 Hooray! 🎉 You've now got Node.js up and running like a well-oiled machine on your system.
 Time to unleash your coding creativity and build something amazing!
 Whether you're crafting sleek web apps or tinkering with server-side magic, Node.js is your trusty sidekick on this coding adventure.
-So, grab your favorite beverage, put on your coding socks, and let the fun begin!
+So, grab your favourite beverage, put on your coding socks, and let the fun begin!
 Happy coding! 😄🚀